-Before leaping into how your wellness program can improve employee engagement, it’s important to understand what employee engagement truly is, and why it’s so important to focus on it.
+Before leaping into how your wellness program can improve employee engagement, you need to understand what employee engagement truly is and why it’s crucial in today’s working environment.

-What does this continuum look like?
+What does this “engagement continuum” look like?
 Here’s a typical breakdown:

 Why Employee Engagement Matters